AP Statistics Revisions

 Why are you revising AP Statistics?

-We periodically update AP courses and exams to reflect new developments in their disciplines and more clearly communicate required content and skills.
+AP courses and exams are updated periodically to reflect new developments in their disciplines, to respond to feedback from the AP teacher community, and to more clearly communicate required content and skills.

-We’re revising AP Statistics to align with expectations of current introductory college statistics courses.
-The practices and skills for the course focus on student understanding of the statistical problem-solving process and are aligned with American Statistical Association recommendations.
+AP Statistics will be revised to align with expectations of current introductory college statistics courses.
+The practices and skills for the course will focus on student understanding of the statistical problem-solving process and will align with American Statistical Association recommendations.

-We also removed the second-year algebra prerequisite for AP Statistics.
+The second-year algebra prerequisite for AP Statistics will be removed.
 The AP Statistics course is an excellent option for any secondary school student who has successfully completed a first-year algebra course.

 Will AP Statistics teachers need to resubmit in the AP Course Audit?